sander-/blockchain/blockchain-workbench/rest-api-samples/dotnet/readme.md

 # Azure Blockchain Workbench .NET SDK

-This project contains a .NET stanard Client SDK for Azure Blockchain Workbench.
+This project contains a .NET standard Client SDK for Azure Blockchain Workbench.

 You can interact with a Workbench instance via this SDK